Sabina Sciubba: Sleeping Dragon

+Then a second single "Paris Tropical" is released in May 2023.

+The album Sleeping dragon was released in its entirety on June 23, 2023.

+Baskets

+From 2016 until 2019, Sciubba played a recurring character, Penelope, alongside Zach Galifianakis in the television comedy series Baskets on FX.

 In 2019, Sciubba released a single called "I Know you too well", featured in the TV series Baskets with Zach Galifianakis, in which she acted in three seasons.
 It was her first solo work after five years.